 In the Northern Everglades, state law directs the coordinating agencies, the Florida Department of Environmental Protection (FDEP), the Florida Department of Agriculture and Consumer Services (FDACS) and the SFWMD, to restore the health of Lake Okeechobee, its watershed, and the St. Lucie and Caloosahatchee River watersheds and estuaries, while continuing to balance flood protection, water supply, navigation and recreational needs.
 The District supports the coordinating agencies in implementing research, water quality monitoring, and providing technical support in hydrological and ecological evaluation and assessment methods needed to understand how the NEEPP is progressing.
-Strategies involving one or more of the three coordinating agencies include construction projects (e.g., Lakeside Ranch Stormwater Treatment Area Phase II and Nubbin Slough Stormwater Treatment Area); alternative treatment technologies (Hybrid Wetland Treatment/Nitrogen Testing); local water quality projects; public-private partnerships (dispersed water management); habitat restoration; and agricultural and urban harmful nutrient reduction programs.
+The District's three Watershed Protection Plans provide a comprehensive road map of activities the District will undertake to fulfill its role in the Northern Everglades program areas.
+Strategies involving one or more of the three coordinating agencies include construction projects; alternative treatment technologies; local water quality projects; public-private partnerships; habitat restoration; and agricultural and urban harmful nutrient reduction programs.